norc-heal/heal-data-pkg-guide/docs/submit/open-access-now.md

 ##### Overview Resource Tracker

-1. Create a copy of the Resource Tracker version in your shareable data package folder and move that copy into your "my-study-share" folder.
+1. Create a copy of the Resource Tracker in your shareable data package folder and move that copy into your "my-study-share" folder.
 This will be your "Overview" Resource Tracker, which will indicate whether or not each file in the Resource Tracker is shared in the shareable data package.
 2. Add a column to this Resource Tracker.
 A suggested name for this column might be "share-open-access-now."
-  1. For each row, enter a 1 if the file will be shared in this "open-access now" shareable data package.
+  1. For each row, enter a 1 if the file will be shared in this "open-access-now" shareable data package.
 If not shared in this shareable data package, enter a 0.

 </div>